 - d.
 Rule Set Select a rule set that this job will execute against. - e.
 Source Environment (only for On-The-Fly Masking Method) Select the Source Environment that this job will get the data from. - f.
-Source Connector (only for On-The-Fly Masking Method) Select the Source Connector that provides the connection to the the chosen Source Environment. - g.
-Streams: Number-The number of parallel streams to use when running the job.
-For example, you can select two streams to mask two tables in the Rule Set concurrently in the job instead of one table at a time.
+Source Connector (only for On-The-Fly Masking Method) Select the Source Connector that provides the connection to chosen Source Environment. - g.
+No. of Streams-The number of parallel streams to use when running the jobs.
+For example, you can select two streams to run two tables in the Rule Set concurrently in the job instead of one table at a time. - h.
+Min Memory (MB) (optional) Minimum amount of memory to allocate for the job, in megabytes. - i.
+Max Memory (MB) (optional) Maximum amount of memory to allocate for the job, in megabytes. - j.
+Update Threads The number of update threads to run in parallel to update the target database.